 Date & Time: July 4, 2019, from 6:30 until 9:30 pm

 Flamenco, Tango & Wine Night is an evening of flamenco and tango dancing hosted by Latincouver.
-Last year it took place at the Performance Works Theatre on Granville Island.
-In 2019 it happens at the Vancouver Playhouse at 600 Hamilton Street.
+A couple of years ago it took place at the Performance Works Theatre on Granville Island.
+In 2019 it happened at the Vancouver Playhouse at 600 Hamilton Street.

-2019 performers include Flamenco Rosario, the Vancouver Flamenco Collective, Toque Flamenco, Fabiana Katz and the Argentine Tango Lab.
-In addition to the dancing there is also a sommelier offering a selection of Argentinian wines and explanations about them.
+2019 performers included Flamenco Rosario, the Vancouver Flamenco Collective, Toque Flamenco, Fabiana Katz and the Argentine Tango Lab.
+In addition to the dancing there is usually also a sommelier offering a selection of Argentinian wines and explanations about them.

-General admission in 2019 costs $25 for adults and $19 for students and seniors (with ID) when purchased in advance online.
-Tickets at the door (if there are any left) will likely be about $5 more.
+General admission in 2019 cost $25 for adults and $19 for students and seniors (with ID) when purchased in advance online.
+Tickets at the door (if there were any left) were likely about $5 more.

-VIP tickets are also available for $35 in advance when purchased online and they include perks like free wine sampling.
+VIP tickets were also available for $35 in advance when purchased online and they included perks like free wine sampling.

 Click Flamenco, Tango & Wine Night for information about the event in 2019.

-In the 2019 Latin American Week also includes a couple of other events.
-There is a multi-day art exhibit at the Woodward’s Building and an event about Afro-American Roots at Robson Square on July 3rd.
+In the 2019 Latin American Week also included a couple of other events.
+There was a multi-day art exhibit at the Woodward’s Building and an event about Afro-American Roots at Robson Square on July 3rd.
 See below for details.

 Similitude: Canadian & Latin American Indigenous Art Exhibition

-The 2019 art exhibition runs from June 27th until July 12th at the Woodward’s Building at 333 Abbot Street in Gastown.
-It’s a free event showcasing the performing arts, photography, sculpture, music, storytelling, painting, films, talks and even cooking.
+The 2019 art exhibition ran from June 27th until July 12th at the Woodward’s Building at 333 Abbot Street in Gastown.
+It was a free event showcasing the performing arts, photography, sculpture, music, storytelling, painting, films, talks and even cooking.

-Opening Night for the show is on June 27th and that’s when the exhibition is at its most interesting.
-Admission is free for the event, but advanced registration is required due to limited seating.
+Opening Night for the show was on June 27th and that’s when the exhibition was at its most interesting.
+Admission was free for the event, but advanced registration was required due to limited seating.

-At the Opening Night event there are performances by both Latin American and Canadian artists plus food, drinks and other activities.
-On other days the exhibition is much quieter and simply features Indigenous art.
+At the Opening Night event there were performances by both Latin American and Canadian artists plus food, drinks and other activities.
+On other days the exhibition was much quieter and simply features Indigenous art.